Raymond van Barneveld

-Van Barneveld won the PDC World Cup of Darts four times (once with Co Stompé and three times with Michael van Gerwen) and the WDF World Cup Pairs once (with Vincent van der Voort), all whilst representing the Netherlands.
-He also won the PDC World Pairs with Roland Scholten.
+Van Barneveld has won the PDC World Cup of Darts four times (once partnering Co Stompé and thrice partnering Michael van Gerwen) and the WDF World Cup Pairs once (partnering Vincent van der Voort).
+He also won the PDC World Pairs alongside Roland Scholten.

-From January to June 2008, he was the world's number one ranked player.
 His victory over Phil Taylor in the 2007 PDC World Championship final, added to his four previous BDO World Championships brought him level with Eric Bristow as a five-time world champion; he is one of only three players in darts history to achieve this.

-He is one of the most successful Dutch darts players to date, and has had a significant effect in raising the popularity of darts in the Netherlands.
+Widely regarded as one of the greatest darts players of all time, he is one of the most successful darts players in history, and has had a significant effect in raising the popularity of darts in the Netherlands.
 He is naturally left-handed but throws darts with his right hand.

-In November 2018, Van Barneveld announced his intention to retire from darts after the 2020 PDC World Darts Championship.
+In November 2018, van Barneveld announced his intention to retire from darts after the 2020 PDC World Darts Championship.
 On 28 March 2019, following a 7–1 defeat to Michael van Gerwen in his final Premier League match, he announced his retirement with immediate effect, but reversed his decision the following day.
-He retired again following his first-round exit from the 2020 PDC World Darts Championship.
-In February 2021, 14 months after retiring, he regained his professional tour card after qualifying at the PDC's Q-School.
+He retired again following his first-round exit at the 2020 World Championship.
+In February 2021, 14 months after retiring, he regained his professional tour card after qualifying at 2021 PDC Qualifying School.

 BDO career

 1984–1990: Early career

 Van Barneveld began participating in competitive events around the Netherlands since 1984 when he was 17 years old.
 During that year he won his first tournament, which was the Rotterdam Open.
 From there onwards, Van Barneveld was considered among his compatriots as a future potential.
-In the following years he joined the international darts circuit, achieving further success reaching the semi-finals of the 1987 Belgian Open and reaching the semi-finals in the 1988 Dutch Open.
-In September 1990 he participated in the WDF Europe Cup singles where he lost in the quarter-finals to Phil Taylor.
+In the following years he joined the international darts circuit, achieving further success reaching the semi-finals of the 1987 Belgian Open, and reaching the semi-finals in the 1988 Dutch Open.
+In September 1990, he participated in the WDF Europe Cup singles where he lost in the quarter-finals to Phil Taylor.